 How to Remove Trihalomethanes From Drinking Water

-Trihalomethanes (THMs) form when chlorine reacts with the organic matter in water.
-The four trihalomethanes are bromoform, bromodichloromethane, chloroform, and dibromochloromethane.
+Trihalomethanes (THMs) are liquid byproducts formed when chlorine reacts with the organic matter in water.
+Trihalomethanes are colorless with a slight chlorine-like scent.
+The four THMs in drinking water include bromoform, bromodichloromethane, chloroform, and dibromochloromethane.

-Trihalomethanes are dangerous at elevated levels and have been shown to increase the risk of cancer, miscarriages, pregnancy issues, and heart, lung, liver, kidney, and central nervous system damage.
-In this post, we have outlined the best methods for removing trihalomethanes from yourdrinking water.
+Long-term consumption of water with high levels of THMs can increase the risk of cancer, miscarriages, and damage to the heart, lungs, liver, kidneys, and central nervous system.
+Here are the best methods for removing trihalomethanes from your drinking water.

 How Are You Exposed to THMs in Drinking Water?

 Trihalomethanes are a byproduct of the water treatment process where chlorine is used to disinfect drinking water.
 Since 98% of water treatment plants use chlorine as a disinfectant, trihalomethanes are frequently found in the water supply.
 Two of the most common exposure routes include ingestion through direct consumption of water and inhalation.
 Trihalomethanes are inhaled when they evaporate from tap water, especially when showering.
 Another form of exposure is dermal absorption when showering, bathing, or swimming.

 At elevated levels, trihalomethanes have negative health effects and have been associated with cancer and adverse reproductive outcomes.
 Exposure to high levels of chloroform inhibits the function of kidney tubules and increases nitrogen in blood urea.

 » Read more about how you can remove chlorine from your water